 This post will be much lighter on “analysis” compared to some of my others, but I still found it enjoyable breaking the games down by different criteria.
-A lot of the data was expected, but there’s some lesser known things in here as well.
+A lot of the data was expected, but there are some lesser-known things in here as well.

 Auburn Basketball by State